ExistensialReset/flowmosr/README.md

 ---

-To read the whole repository, if you're on https://existensialreset.github.io/flowmosr/
+To read the whole repository, if you're on https://existensialreset.github.io/flowmosr (Nice colors!)

 Please take a look at https://github.com/ExistensialReset/flowmosr